HomeSpan/SomfyRTS/README_DRAFT.md

 * Start a campaign to convince Apple to add a HomeKit option that allows a user to hold/stop a moving shade at its current position.
 This feature is listed as a Service in HomeKit documentation, but it does not appear to be implemented in the Home App.

-* Add a display or
+* Add a small OLED or 7-segment LED display to the device to provide a more direct indication of the selected channel.

+* Use (or create) a HomeKit-enabled sun-sensor to trigger HomeSpan Somfy to raise and lower shades